gustavoiha/Tretas-Estelares/README.md

 #In development#

-This repository contains only the scripts used in the game.
+This repository contains the whole Unity project of the game.